luc4svlima/process-engineering-projects/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 ## Why these topics ?

 My goal is to understand how physical phenomena become engineering decisions.
-For that, I study...
+To achieve that, I study:

-Thermodynamics and experimental data to understand process behavior and validade models;
+- Thermodynamics and experimental data to understand process behavior and validade models;

-Process simulation to evaluate systems, analyze performance and explore improvementes before implementation;
+- Process simulation to evaluate systems, analyze performance and explore improvementes before implementation;

-Process control to undertand how industrial systems operate in real-world conditions;
+- Process control to undertand how industrial systems operate in real-world conditions;

-Computacinal tools and AI to automate analysis, accelerate engineering workflows and support decidion-making;
+- Computacinal tools and AI to automate analysis, accelerate engineering workflows and support decidion-making;

 This portfolio documents that my development.